Command-Line Arguments

 --version

-Function: Output information about the version of this component to the console or to the terminal emulator and to exit after completion.
+Function: Output information about the component version to the console or the terminal emulator and shut down the component.

 Short form: -v